Simple online tools for developers, networking, text and conversions.

 How to use these examples

-3. Review the returned records and values.
+3. Review the returned records and resolution details

 Common mistakes in sample input